AmirInt/worder/README.md

 1. **Use of shared memory for the keywords array**; using shared memory considerably speeds up search among the keywords to find the right histogram index to update.
-When each block maintains its own keywords inside shared memory, the access time to keywords reduces by several orders of magnitudes compared to when reading keywords from the global memory.
+When each block maintains its own keywords inside shared memory, the access time to keywords reduces by several orders of magnitude compared to when reading keywords from the global memory.
 2. **Coalescing accesses to the global memory**; as much as possible, the application is written in a way that threads access consecutive memory addresses.
 This way